DArcMattr/_normalize.scss/README.md

 ## How to use it

-I intend `_normalize.scss` to be used as a declaration of many default styles that I use in Ayn Rand Institute web projects, and for working around many browser quirks.
-It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [SASSC][].
-A standalone version is generated for sites where the entirety of the source markup is out of my hands.
+I intend `_normalize.scss` to be used as a declaration of many default styles that I used in Ayn Rand Institute web projects, and for working around many browser quirks.
+It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [Sass][], and is using a subset of Sass that can be compiled by [Sassc][].
+A [gulp.js][] recipe for making a standalone version is provided, if you wish to make a standalone version.

-The project comes with a git hook, which has to be symlinked into the .git directory to be used

-    ln ./git_hooks/post-merge ./.git/hooks/post-merge

 ## Dependencies:

-* A [make][] utility, currently tested on Mac OS X
-* [SASSC][]
-* [SVGO][], a NodeJS utility used to optimize SVG files
+[Gulp.js][], which in turn requires [Node.JS][].
+Install Node.JS via your operating system's package manager, and install gulp.js globally:

+    sudo npm install -g gulp

+Then for this project, once cloned, install the necessary local NPM modules for handling the various gulp tasks by running:

+    cd {project install folder}
+    npm install

 ## For the future

 This file is becoming less of a Normalize styles, and more of a "framework", as my opinions about the margins/padding and base appearance of some links are creeping in.
-A future re-sync with Necolas' project is planned, but will be quite selective.
+A re-sync with Necolas' project is underway.
+What is left is registering this project with Bower and other front-end package managers, which may necessitate a name change, since this project has deviated from its origins in significant ways.

 ### From Nicholas Gallagher (necolas):